scientific-python/repo-review/README.md

 Check files do not depend on the main library, and can be extended (similar to Flake8).
 You register new check files via entry-points - so extending this is with custom checks or custom fixtures is easy and trivial.
-There's no need to subclass or do anything with the base library - no dependency required.
+There's no need to subclass or do anything with the base library - no dependency on repo-review required.

 Checks are as simple as possible so they are easy to write.
 A check is a class with the name (1-2 letters + number) and a docstring (the check message).
 It